The

 wrist joints, fingers, embouchure etc. are there - incorporated into

-- conforms exactly to the "real" bassoon in regard
+a new and child-friendly instrument - conforms exactly to the "real" bassoon in regard

 to register, pitch, finger positions, blowing pressure, reeds used,

-- seamless changeover to the large bassoon
+and feel-for-playing - seamless changeover to the large bassoon - Made

 of high quality materials